My previous blog post reached the front page of Hacker News and accumulated very interesting and insightful comments .

 While Google does a lot of great thought-leadership in terms of web standards, in my view the questionable initiatives behind FLoC contributed to the larger distrust which are now playing out in the current debates.

 Google ironically pontificated (p.
 13) the following:

 We believe people should be able to access information about how their data is being collected and used for tailored ads in a consistent way, so they don’t have to learn multiple systems to set their preferences.
 And once users make changes to those preferences, their choices should be respected by everyone.

 Here’s my version of what I think that statement should be:

 A user should not have to set a preference within any system in order not to be tracked, nor to configure how much they should be tracked.
 Any system that seeks to configure tracking of users should never be standardized.
 Privacy is a human right, ipso facto the right not to be tracked should respected by default.

 I strongly believe that there is no need for personalized data collection and user tracking to exist within the advertising industry; in any way, shape, or form.

 If I visit a website about cars, and there’s an ad for a driving school, and then I visit a blog with camera reviews, and there’s an ad about a new DSLR… a correlation shouldn’t be made between those two visits, and for that matter among any sites that I visit whatsoever.

-Forcing a business model into existence which is not sustainable and then keeping it propped up — by way of transacting business with the currency of user privacy — is reprehensible.
+Forcing a digital business model into existence which is not sustainable and then keeping it propped up — by way of transacting business with the currency of user privacy — is not healthy for the web.

 Is FLoC a good idea?
 I personally don’t think it is, and others who have weighed in on the intersection of adtech and privacy also seem to agree.